konstellation-io/website/content/en/docs/KRE/installation/_index.md

 ---
 title: "Installation"
 linkTitle: "Installation"
-description: >
-  KRE is conceived to be deployed on top of an already running Kubernetes cluster or single node.
-In this section we try to describe the common scenarios where KRE can be deployed and advice on how to prepare your cluster to hold a KRE installation, moreover all the configuration required to deploy the KRE Helm Chart.
 weight: 20
 ---
+KRE is ready to be deployed in a Kubernetes cluster or single node.
+This section contains guidelines for common scenarios for setup, deployment, cluster preparation and Helm values configuration.